 heavy rains earlier this year in south west Queensland the Cooper

 reached the track on 1st June.
-The punt service over the track started
+The punt service over the Cooper started

 its service on 8th June.

-January 2011 - The ferry doesn't operate anymore, you can cross the bed of the Cooper on the track.
+January 2011 - The ferry doesn't operate any more, you can cross the bed of the Cooper on the main route.